-Once a boy meets the requirements, he is entitled to the badge.
-Do not tell him he must meet extra requirements before he can wear the badge.
+Once a cub scout meets the requirements, they are entitled to the badge.
+Do not tell them that they must meet extra requirements before he or she can wear the badge.

-C-2 What does a unit do if a boy is physically or mentally unable to complete some requirements?
+C-2 What does a unit do if a cub scout is physically or mentally unable to complete some requirements?

-Most boys actually can accomplish the requirements, with some patience on their part, their parents and their leaders.
-After all, the test is whether he has done his best.
-If he cannot, the Cubmaster and pack committee may approve substitution electives for achievement requirements.
+Most cub scouts actually can accomplish the requirements, with some patience on their part, their parents and their leaders.
+After all, the test is whether he or she has done their best.
+If they cannot, the Cubmaster and pack committee may approve substitution electives for achievement requirements.
 It is best to include parents in the process.
 Before doing this, consult the Cub Scout Leader Book and “Working with Scouts with Disabilities” booklet.

 C-3 Who signs off for Cub Scout advancement requirements?

-The Boy Scout requirements for rank are the basis for a Boy Scout’s advancement.
-The four steps in the Boy Scout advancement procedure are: learning, testing, reviewing, and recognition.
+The Scouts BSA requirements for rank are the basis for a Scout’s advancement.
+The four steps in the Scouts BSA advancement procedure are: learning, testing, reviewing, and recognition.